All the information about the Spanish educational system, validations, procedures, and much more

 - Departments of Education of the Spanish Embassies abroad

-The Ministry of Education is responsible for the process of officially recognising and approving the rest of foreign qualifications and studies.
+The Ministry of Education is responsible for officially recognising and approving all other foreign qualifications and studies.

-When study applications are carried out in the Autonomous Communities in Galicia, Catalonia or the Basque Country, applicants should address their requests directly to the corresponding Departments of Education.
+When study applications are made in the Autonomous Communities of Galicia, Catalonia or the Basque Country, applicants should address their requests directly to the corresponding Departments of Education.

-Are students required to wear uniform in Spanish schools?
+Are students required to wear a uniform in Spanish schools?

 As the Spanish Constitution indicates in article 27, “The public authorities guarantee the right of parents to ensure that their children receive religious and moral instruction that is in accordance with their own convictions.”
 What this means is that each pupil is entitled to receive religious education in accordance with the beliefs of their family, however it does not mean that it is mandatory for a child to enrol in a religious course at school.
 Schools often offer alternative options for pupils who do not wish to take part in religious education.